MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 ## Data collection rules

 When you enable Insights on a machine with the Azure Monitor Agent, you must specify a DCR to use.
-The DCR specifies the event logs and performance counters that need to be collected and stores it in a Log Analytics workspace.
 For more information about DCRs, see [Data collection rules in Azure Monitor](/azure/azure-monitor/essentials/data-collection-rule-overview).

 |**Option**|**Description**|
 |--|--|